 Are you looking for a more permanent solution to your make up routine?
-Tarryn is based in Haywards Heath and Specialises in permanent make up at a world class level, with her precise artistic talent and innovative techniques.
+Based in Haywards Heath Tarryn specialises in permanent makeup at a world-class level, with her precise artistic talent and innovative techniques.

 Tarryn creates incredibly skilled, beautiful enhancements for brows, lips, eyes and areolas.
 Over 20 years of experience and a wealth of knowledge, has led to Tarryn becoming a well respected technician, trainer and lecturer.

-Tarryn will create, specifically for you, the perfect permanent make up enhancements to make you look and feel amazing!
+She aims to create the perfect bespoke permanent make up enhancements to make you look and feel amazing!

 Micropigmentation UK 2018 Awards Award winner in 3 categories.

 Microblading and permanent make up, whats the difference?

 Tarryn provides both permanent makeup and microblading in West Sussex

 There is a wealth of conflicting information being shared about Microblading and permanent make up, which can make it very difficult to know which treatment option is right for you.

 Firstly lets clarify; What is Microblading?